You mean Meteorology?

 But couldn't you say the same things about the lowest parts of the atmosphere, the domain of meteorology?

-weather is always fair, in the Upper Atmosphere (well above the highest cloud level):
+However, in the Upper Atmosphere (well above the highest cloud level), weather is always fair:

 You mean, nothing happens in the upper atmosphere?

-So, this is what the Aeronomy Group at IAFE does: find out what happens (each minute, each day) in the upper atmosphere, and why.
+So, this is what the Aeronomy Group at IAFE does: find out what happens (each minute, each day; well: each night) in the upper atmosphere, and why.

 In this context, "upper atmosphere" means something like stratosphere to thermosphere (with emphasis on mesosphere and thermosphere).
-Note that meteorologists also occasionally refer to tropospheric heights above ground-level (that is, beyond the reach of ground-based instrumentation, thermo-, hygro-, anemo-, and barometry).
+Note that meteorologists also occasionally refer to tropospheric heights above ground-level (that is, beyond the reach of ground-based instrumentation, thermo-, hygro-, anemo-, and barometry) as "upper atmosphere".